ajsmithsw/dogs/README.md

 ### Alex Smith | Technical Task
 I took a mostly conventional approach to this exercise, making use of popular frameworks (such as Hilt for dependency injection) and architectural patterns (MVVM).
 I have made use of Jetpack Compose for the UI layer, separated my domain layer into a separate module, and demonstrated unit testing and instrumented testing examples.
 I have opted to use Glide for handling image display as it's highly efficient and easy to use.
 For testing I have chosen MockK to mock dependencies, and loosely taken a BDD approach to test structure.
+I have included examples of both unit testing and UI testing principles.

 ## Tech stack
 - Dependency Injection: Hilt
 - Networking: Retrofit / OkHttp / Gson
-- Images: Glide
+- Architecture: Jetpack components (ViewModel etc.)
 - UI:
   - Jetpack Compose
   - Compose Navigation
-- Testing:
+  - Glide
+- Mock testing framework: MockK

+## Testing
   - Unit tests (JUnit)
-  - Android tests (JUnit, Compose)
+  - UI tests (JUnit, Compose), including automated integration testing
-  - Mocking framework: MockK

 ## Architecture
 - Multi-module architecture: